 If you haven’t heard, there’s a labor shortage and employees are in the driver’s seat.
 Under the best circumstances, it can be difficult to recruit qualified employees.
-But when a company is experiencing a distressed financial or operational situation, the process becomes even more challenging.
+But when a company is experiencing a distressed financial or operational situation, the process becomes even more challenging when seeking labor shortage solutions.

 Employees are a company’s most valuable resource that must be carefully managed and preserved.
 Based on my personal observations as a business turnaround advisor, coupled with insights from conversations with industry experts and related data, the following blog highlights some important items for businesses to consider when recruiting and retaining employees.